-The IEC range will usually be about 6.6 dB LESS than the Telcordia figure, and it’s also a good estimate of the OTDR’s “useful” range.
+The IEC range will usually be about 6.6 dB LESS than the Telcordia figure, and it’s also a good estimate of the OTDRs “useful” range.
 The term “useful” is used somewhat subjectively here but means exactly what it sounds like.
 You won’t be able to “see” or measure a 0.02 dB splice at the IEC or useful range, but if there is a high loss splice or break at that range, you should know it.

 For most modern OTDRs, if you subtract ~6 dB from the Telcordia specification for Dynamic Range, you will have a good estimate of its “useful” Dynamic Range.
 [Warning: on some older OTDRs and perhaps some from non-mainstream manufacturers, there is so much filtering loaded into the electronics that the “useful” range (where you can see events) can be as much as 14 dB below the Telcordia range, i.e. these filter out noise to report good specs, but they can filter out “events” of interest.]

-Note that the Telcordia specification is based on an SNR of 1 using a 3 minute average, a 1km (10µs) pulse and G.652 fiber.
+Note that the Telcordia specification is based on an SNR of 1 using a 3-minute average, a 1km (10µs) pulse, and G.652 fiber.
 Sometimes results reported on brochures and spec sheets are not “apples to apples”.
 Look for a note at the bottom of the page that may say, “Using 10 min average and 2km pulse on Dispersion Shifted fiber."
 This means the manufacturer is giving the best case specs and not complying with the Telcordia test conditions.
 This might increase their reported spec by 1 to 3 dB.

 To offer the best cost/performance to the user, manufacturers may optimize an OTDR for a particular task.
-This is to ensure satisfactory performance for it’s intended purpose while omitting features that are likely unnecessary for that task.
+This is to ensure satisfactory performance for its intended purpose while omitting features that are likely unnecessary for that task.

 These will have the lowest Dynamic ranges as they are intended for testing only a few kilometers or a few hundred meters.
 They may also have some software features designed for easy interpretation of “up antenna/down antenna” loopback testing.

 These will have significant dynamic ranges usually in the mid 30 dB range and higher.
 This is to allow them to test through splitters (15-18dB loss) when required.
 They are optimized to have short Event and Attenuation Dead zones through splitters.
-A “PON” OTDR or “FTTx” OTDR may have much better performance through splitters than an IOF or Long Haul OTDR of similar Dynamic Range.
+A “PON” OTDR or “FTTx” OTDR may have much better performance through splitters than an IOF or Long Haul OTDR of a similar Dynamic Range.

 Be careful worrying about just one specification like Dead Zone (DZ).
-A Fiber to the Antenna OTDR may spec an Event Dead Zone of 0.5 meter, while another OTDR might spec a 1meter DZ.
+A Fiber to the Antenna OTDR may specify an Event, a Dead Zone of 0.5 meters, while another OTDR might spec a 1meter DZ.
 But remember that both Dead Zone and Dynamic Range (DR) are dependent on Pulse Width.
 So, while a low DR OTDR may have a pulse width of 0.3m and a DZ of 0.5m, this may only be useful for 1 or 2 km.
 At 10 km, this OTDR might require a very large pulse which creates a dead zone of 5 or 10 meters.
 A high Dynamic Range OTDR with a minimum Dead Zone of 1 meter, may be able to “see” 10 or 20 km with its lowest pulse width and dead zone.
 So, from 2 to 10km the OTDR with the longer DZ spec has a shorter DZ than an OTDR with a shorter DZ spec.